 Statistics are derived from data held by the Driver and Vehicle Licensing Agency (DVLA), which administers vehicle registration and licensing records in Great Britain.

-- There were 34.6 million vehicles licensed for use on the roads in Great Britain on the 30 June 2012.
-Of these vehicles, 28.7 million were cars.
-The all vehicle figure represents a 0.5% increase on the quarter 2 2011 figure.
+- there were 34.6 million vehicles licensed for use on the roads in Great Britain.
+Of these vehicles, 28.7 million were cars

-- A total of 604.9 thousand vehicles were registered for the first time in Great Britain during quarter 2 2012.
-This represents a 3.8% increase in the number of first registrations from quarter 2 2011.
-There have now been four consecutive quarters on year-on-year increases, of which the latest is the largest.
-In general, however, first registration numbers have been on a downward trend since 2002.
+- a total of 604.9 thousand vehicles were registered for the first time in Great Britain.
+This represents a 3.8% increase in the number of first registrations from April to June 2011

-- During quarter 2 2012, a total of 961 new ultra-low emission vehicles was registered for the first time (in the UK as a whole).
-The number of cars and quadricycles was 728, up from 366 in quarter 2 2011.
-Of these, 473 were cars eligible for the DfT’s Plug-in Vehicle Grant.
+- a total of 961 new ultra-low emission vehicles was registered for the first time (in the UK as a whole).
+The number of cars and quadricycles was 728, up from 366 in April to June 2011.
+Of these, 473 were cars eligible for the DfT’s Plug-in Vehicle Grant

-The most popular car registered for the first time during the first half of 2012 was the Ford Fiesta, with almost 58 thousand new registrations.
-The Vauxhall Corsa was the second most popular with 46 thousand registrations, followed by the Ford Focus (43 thousand), Volkswagen Golf (35 thousand) and Vauxhall Astra (30 thousand).
+The most popular car registered for the first time during the first half of 2012 was the Ford Fiesta, with almost 58,000 new registrations.
+The Vauxhall Corsa was the second most popular with 46,000 registrations, followed by the Ford Focus (43,000), Volkswagen Golf (35,000) and Vauxhall Astra (30,000)

-Information on Vehicle licensing statistics, including the pre-release access list can be found here.
+Information on Vehicle licensing statistics, including the pre-release access list is available.